gabriel-laet/api-docs/src/docs/help/terms-of-use/index.md

 # Terms of use

-All rights of API protocol is reserved to Loggi Tecnologia.
+All rights of API protocol are reserved to Loggi Tecnologia.

  - We reserve the rights to reset our Sandbox database any time!